docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

       - ./docker-data/acme-companion/certs/:/etc/letsencrypt/live/:ro
     ```

-6. Then from the `compose.yml` project directory, run: `docker-compose up -d mailserver`.
+6. Then from the `compose.yml` project directory, run: `docker compose up -d mailserver`.

 #### Example using `nginx-proxy` and `acme-companion` with `docker-compose` { data-toc-label='nginx-proxy with docker-compose' }